automerge/old-automerge-website/docs/getting-started.md

 Documents will be stored in `IndexedDB` and methods like `Repo.find` will consult storage when loading.
 The upshot is that if you had a document locally, it will continue to be available regardless of whether you are connected to any peers.

+## React

+If you are using React, modify the above by:
+1. Choosing React as your framework during the `yarn create vite` setup
+2. Installing `@automerge/automerge-repo-react-hooks` in addition to the other packages 3

 ## More